STAT545-UBC-hw-2018-19/hw03-YuHsiangLo/homework_03_Use_dplyr_ggplot2_to_manipulate_and_explore_data.md

 Task 3: Who lingered longest in Asia?
 -------------------------------------

-The table (be warned: the table is a bit looooong) below shows the top five countries in Asia that have the longest life expectancy:
+The table below shows the top five countries in Asia that had the longest life expectancy for each year:

 ``` r
 gapminder %>%